 Get The Facts About Birthmarks

 A birthmark is a patch of abnormally colored skin that develops before birth or during the early stages of infancy.
 Most birthmarks are non-cancerous and harmless.
 However, all discolored skin, especially involving moles or color changes, should be examined early on by a dermatologist to be on the safe side.
-Our dermatologists in Boardman and Howland, OH, can diagnose birthmarks as benign or malignant based on their appearance.
+Our dermatologists in Boardman and Warren, OH, can diagnose birthmarks as benign or malignant based on their appearance.
 We can also address your beauty concerns regarding abnormally pigmented or discolored skin.